-- 2. The Repatriation Medical Authority (the Authority) has determined, under subsections 196B(3) and (8) of the Veterans' Entitlements Act 1986 (the VEA), Amendment Statement of Principles concerning diabetes mellitus (Balance of Probabilities) (No. 84 of 2021). - 3.
-This Instrument amends Statement of Principles concerning diabetes mellitus (Balance of Probabilities) (No. 49 of 2020) (Federal Register of Legislation No. F2020L00822) by: - replacing the existing factor in paragraph 9(6)(e) concerning 'taking an immune checkpoint inhibitor or an interferon', for clinical onset of type 1 diabetes mellitus; and - inserting a new factor in subsection 9(13a) concerning 'taking an immune checkpoint inhibitor or an interferon', for clinical worsening.
+- 2. The Repatriation Medical Authority (the Authority) has determined, under subsections 196B(2) and (8) of the Veterans' Entitlements Act 1986 (the VEA), Amendment Statement of Principles concerning diabetes mellitus (Reasonable Hypothesis) (No. 83 of 2021). - 3.
+This Instrument amends Statement of Principles concerning diabetes mellitus (Reasonable Hypothesis) (No. 48 of 2020) (Federal Register of Legislation No. F2020L00823) by: - replacing the existing factor in paragraph 9(6)(g) concerning 'taking an immune checkpoint inhibitor or an interferon', for clinical onset of type 1 diabetes mellitus; - revising the existing factor in paragraph 9(6)(h) concerning 'having infection with a Coxsackie B virus', for clinical onset of type 1 diabetes only; - inserting a new factor in subsection 9(13a) concerning 'taking an immune checkpoint inhibitor or an interferon', for clinical worsening; and - deleting the definition of 'having infection with a Coxsackie B virus' in Schedule 1 Dictionary.